ellmetha/django-machina/docs/getting_started.rst

 	*Django-machina* uses Markdown (*django-markdown*) by default as a syntax for forum messages, but you can change this in your settings.

-	*Django-machina*'s default templates use *django-bootstrap3* to render forms.
-This package is optional and you can override it by using your own templates.

 .. _Python: https://www.python.org
 .. _Django: https://www.djangoproject.com
 .. _Pillow: http://python-pillow.github.io/